-Durham University published research yesterday (27 Mar) on grammar schools and on the attainment of pupils at selective schools comparative to non-selective schools.
+Durham University recently (27 Mar) published research on grammar schools and on the attainment of pupils at selective schools comparative to non-selective schools.
 Amongst its key points, the report "Grammar schools in England: a new analysis of social segregation and academic outcomes", claims that social mobility is hampered by grammar schools.

-Instead, they are calling on the Government to phase out grammar schools as their analysis shows that Grammar schools are no better or worse than non-selective state schools in terms of attainment, but grouping more able and privileged children in grammar schools can harm the majority of others who don’t attend those schools.
+Instead, the Durham University researchers are calling on the Government to phase out grammar schools as their analysis shows that Grammar schools are no better or worse than non-selective state schools in terms of attainment, but grouping more able and privileged children in grammar schools can harm the majority of others who don’t attend those schools.

 Improving social mobility is one of the DfE’s key priorities, and it has taken a number of steps to doing so.